 Parents going into rehab have a number of child care options available.
 The best choice is someone that the child or children already know and feel safe with, such as a significant other, relative, or close friend.
 However, if that is not an option, some treatment facilities provide child care services to their clients or allow the children to stay with their parents in rehab.
 If you’re worried about care for pets, ask a loved one to look after them or seek out boarding facilities and listings for local pet sitting options.
 Additionally, make sure to set up automatic payments for any bills that will need to be paid while you’re in rehab.
-If you are a working professional, it’s important to know that you are entitled to up to 12 weeks of medical leave under the Family and Medical Leave Act.
+If you are a working professional, it’s important to know that you are entitled to up to 12 weeks of medical leave under the Family and Medical Leave Act if you have worked at your job for at least 1 year.
+Some companies provides additional time as well.
 Unfulfilled obligations can be a distraction when undergoing treatment, so knowing that your loved ones and job will be protected during your stay in rehab is vital to a successful recovery.

 Packing for Rehab: Bring the Essentials

 The key to packing for rehab is to make sure that you pack light and smart for the duration of your stay.
 Some of the essential items that should be on every person’s packing list include: